rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   #### About Attributes

-  An attribute is an named value that is stored in a node but can be also be in a relationship. <br>
+  An attribute is an named value that is stored under a node.  <br>
-  For example, `{"product" : "Excel"}` <br>
+  For example, `{"product" : "Excel"}` <br> Relationships can also have attributes.

-  The node’s attributes, for example, the edition attribute that belongs to software edition node are represented as key-value pairs within a pair of braces, for example: `{edition: "Server"}`. <br>
   <br>
-  The following list shows some attributes that belong to the manufacturer node: <br>
+  The following list is an example that shows some manufacturer node attibutes: <br>

    * technopedia_id
    * manufacturer